MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-423-Voluntary-Medicare-Prescription-Drug-Benefit/subpart-K-Application-Procedures-Contracts-Part-D-plan-sponsors/section-423.505.md

 (iv) Any other arrangement acceptable to CMS.

-(h) *Requirements of other laws and regulations.* The Part D plan sponsor agrees to comply with -
+(h) *Requirements of other laws and regulations.* The Part D plan sponsor agrees to comply with—

 (1) Federal laws and regulations designed to prevent fraud, waste, and abuse, including, but not limited to applicable provisions of Federal criminal law, the False Claims Act (31 U.S.C.
 3729 *et seq.*), and the anti-kickback statute (section 1128B(b) of the Act).